gonmf/dakilang/README.md

 > grandparent("john", X) :- other(X, X)~
 Clause not found
 ```

 ### Environment commands

-Finally, some built-in commands allow for operations related to the interpreter and global table themselves.
+Aside from the language itself, some commands are required to perform operations related to the interpreter and global table themselves.
 These are:

 Command | Description
 ------ | -----------
-quit, exit | Stop execution and exit the interpreter if in interactive mode; only stops processing the current file is in non-interactive mode
+quit | Stop execution and exit the interpreter if in interactive mode; only stops processing the current file is in non-interactive mode
 select_table | Changes the global table currently in use; by default, table 0 is active; passing no argument prints the current table number
 listing | Prints all clauses kept in the current global table
 consult | Read and interpret a Daki language file; receives file path as an argument